uk0/angular2-oauth2-swagger2/README.md

 I mean, I do want the user to have authenticated first anyway, as I don't want them to have to run curl to get an access token and paste this in.

 The question then is (I suppose) is that I need to enable a /login mechanism on the back end server.

+So I really need to setup implicit flow.

+Trouble is oauth is intercepting my /login request and not let it get through to the Spring Security filter.